skip to Main Content

-This study day will explore the Baroque age in Britain (c.1660-1720) through a series of
+This study day will explore the Baroque age in Britain (c.1660-1720) through a series of three lectures.

 Lecture 1: Royal Baroque